gigaherz/ConLib/ConDemo/ReadMe.txt

-ConDemo - Win32 Replacement Console Library
-Copyright (C) 2009  David Quintana Conejero <gigaherz@gmail.com>
+ConDemo - Win32 Replacement Console Library Demo Copyright (C) 2009  David Quintana Conejero <gigaherz@gmail.com>

 This program is free software: you can redistribute it and/or modify